geekjimbo/oviscori-demo/README.md

 ## Code to Reverse Engineer `Ubicaciones` from Lat/Long in Costa Rica
-By In.
+By Ing.
 Jimmy Figueroa A - jimmyfigueroa@me.com

 Ideas is leverage Google's Search engine to get a lat/long like: